dbos-inc/dbos-docs/docs/python/tutorials/workflow-tutorial.md

 result = handle.get_result()
 ```

-You can also use [`DBOS.retrieve_workflow`](../reference/contexts.md#retrieve_workflow) to retrieve a workflow's handle from its [workflow ID](#workflow-ids).
+You can also use [`DBOS.retrieve_workflow`](../reference/contexts.md#retrieve_workflow) to retrieve a workflow's handle from its ID.

-## Interactive Workflows

-It is often useful to make workflows _interactive_, for example if a long-running workflow needs to query a user for input or report intermediate results back to its caller.
-To make this easier, DBOS provides two workflow communication APIs, the events API and the messages API.

-### Events API
+## Workflow Events

-This API allows workflows to emit _events_, which are key-value pairs associated with the workflow.
+Workflows can emit _events_, which are key-value pairs associated with the workflow's ID.
 They are useful for publishing information about the state of an active workflow, for example to transmit information to the workflow's caller.

 #### set_event